Office of Student Life

 The Pantry was established to provide immediate basic need items to EVC students.
 The pantry is maintained by the Associated Student Government as part of its annual budget.
 Items available include: clothing, blankets, backpacks, toilet paper, shampoo, deodorant, feminine hygiene products, toothbrushes and toothpaste, and much more!

-The Associated Student Government offers a one-time Emergency Grant for Evergreen Valley College Students.
-Grant Amounts range from $50-$500 based on student circumstances.
-Grants can only be used for unexpected emergencies.
-Students must currently be registered in at least 6 credit units and have paid their Student Representation Fee to be eligible.
+The Associated Student Government offers one-time Emergency Funding for Evergreen Valley College Students.
+Funding amounts range from $50-$500 based on student circumstances and can only be used for unexpected emergencies.
+Students must currently be registered in at least 6 credit units and have paid their Associated Student Government Activity Fee to be eligible.
 Applications can be picked up and submitted to the Director of Student Development & Activities inside of Gullo I-203.

 Additional Office of Student Life Services